Sentence upheld for man who traded gun used to kill trooper

 HARRISBURG, Pa.
-(AP) - A Pennsylvania appeals court is upholding a 5- to 10-year sentence for a man who traded a stolen gun for drugs, a weapon later used to kill a state trooper.
+(AP) - A Pennsylvania appeals court on Thursday upheld a 5- to 10-year sentence for a man who traded a stolen gun for drugs, a weapon later used to kill a state trooper.

-Superior Court ruled Thursday a county judge didn’t abuse his discretion in sentencing Bradley McMullen for theft by unlawful taking.
+A Superior Court panel ruled a county judge did not abuse his discretion in sentencing Bradley McMullen for theft by unlawful taking.

-McMullen admitted he stole his mother’s gun and traded it with Jason Robison.
+McMullen, 29, admitted he stole his mother’s gun and traded it with Jason Robison for Suboxone, according to prosecutors.

-Robison used the .32-caliber pistol to slay 23-year-old rookie Trooper Landon Weaver in the rural community of Hesston in December 2016.
+Robison subsequently used the .32-caliber Beretta semi-automatic pistol to slay 23-year-old rookie Trooper Landon Weaver in the rural community of Hesston in December 2016.

+“All parties agree that, at the time of the trade, (McMullen) was unaware and could not have foreseen that this murder would be committed with the firearm,” wrote Superior Court Judge Jack Panella.

-Robison was himself shot to death by police.
+Robison, 32, was himself shot to death by police.

+McMullen’s defense attorney sought a much shorter sentence, but Huntingdon County Judge George Zanic imposed the maximum, exceeding the recommendation in a presentence report.

-Huntingdon County District Attorney Dave Smith says Weaver’s death has affected the community profoundly, and McMullen’s sentence reflects the seriousness of the crime.
+Huntingdon County District Attorney Dave Smith said Weaver’s death has affected the community profoundly, and McMullen’s sentence reflected the seriousness of the crime.

+“In my experience, it is rare for the Superior Court to uphold a maximum sentence like the one Judge Zanic sentenced Bradley McMullen to,” Smith said in an emailed statement.
+“The appellate court’s opinion emphasizes how serious McMullen’s crime was.”

-McMullen’s lawyer didn’t immediately return a message seeking comment.
+McMullen’s lawyer did not return a message left by The Associated Press Thursday seeking comment.

+Weaver went to Robison’s home to investigate a report Robison had defied a protective order by texting his son’s mother.

+Authorities said Robison told Weaver he did not want to go to jail before shooting him and fleeing.

 Copyright © 2018 The Washington Times, LLC.